 OHUHU CAMPING STOVE

-- Wide Compatibility: You Can Fit Just About Any Pot or Pan on This Handy Portable Wood Stove Thanks to the Sizeable Cooking Surface.
+- Wide Compatibility: You Can Fit Just About Any Pot or Pan on This Mini Solo Wood Stove Thanks to the Sizeable Cooking Surface.
 Whatever the Situation Calls For, You Can Boil Water, Cook Food, or Just Make a Nice Fire for Heat and Enjoyment.
 It Can Do It All!

 - Adjustable Ash Catcher: Get Exactly the Heat Levels You Need Thanks to the 2 Adjustable Heights (2.8”/3.8”).
 Use Intense Heat for Grilling or Lighter Heat for Warming Up Previously Cooked Food.
 This User-friendly Design is Efficient and Easy to Use!